avelinoschz/gms2-proto/proto-plat/README.md

+# Proto Platformer

-# Prototype of a simple platformer
+Simple prototype of a platformer using Game Maker Studio 2.